vpilo/homeassistant_electrolux_status/README.md

 [![Validate with HACS](https://github.com/albaintor/homeassistant_electrolux_status/actions/workflows/hacs.yml/badge.svg)](https://github.com/albaintor/homeassistant_electrolux_status/actions/workflows/hacs.yml)
 [![Validate with hassfest](https://github.com/albaintor/homeassistant_electrolux_status/actions/workflows/hassfest.yml/badge.svg)](https://github.com/albaintor/homeassistant_electrolux_status/actions/workflows/hassfest.yml)

-## ⚠️ This new integration is based on new APIs and may be unstable.
-Use it at your own risks
+## This new integration is based on new APIs and may be unstable
 As the former project has been deleted, you will need to delete the existing HACS integration and :
 - Searech for "Electrolux Care Integration V2 (Not Official)" in HACS
 - Or add a new repository in HACS : https://github.com/albaintor/homeassistant_electrolux_status